johannes-graeter/momo/README.md

 # Momo

 * Momo is a mono-motion estimation library.
-* Instead of calculating the full 5d movement (without scale) from matches, different motion-model based motion hypotheses are transformed into the camera coordinate system and the expected correspondances are compared with the measrued correspondances
+* Instead of calculating the full 5d movement (without scale) from matches, different motion-model based motion hypotheses are transformed into the camera coordinate system and the expected correspondences are compared with the measured correspondences
 * Interpreting matching errors as residual blocks we can formulate the motion estimation as a non-linear optimization problem
 * We solve it efficiently with google's ceres-solver
 * Advantages: